AndrewJByrne/Excel-Add-in-Markdown-TableMaker/README.md

   ![](https://github.com/AndrewJByrne/Excel-Add-in-Markdown-TableMaker/blob/master/readme-images/open-tab.PNG)

-4. Select a range of cells in the spreadsheet and select **Generate!** in the task pane.
+4. Select a range of cells in the spreadsheet and tap the **Generate!** button in the add-in.

   ![](https://github.com/AndrewJByrne/Excel-Add-in-Markdown-TableMaker/blob/master/readme-images/generate.PNG)